Baldiechic/ANALYSING-EMPLOYEE-REVIEW-IN-A-CORPORATE-ORGANIZATION-USING-SQL/README.md

 ---

--	We checked for Null values in the values columns
+-	I checked for Null values in the Values columns

 ![](null_val.png)